LucidtechAI/cradl-integrations/PowerAutomate/Readme.md

 ## Cradl AI

-Cradl AI is a no-code AI platform for automating internal document workflows.
-Cradl AI enables you to:
+Cradl AI empowers organizations to automate any document workflow with purpose-built AI agents.
+Fast, flexible and zero code.

 🚀️ Create customized AI Agents for any document type in any Latin-based language. <br />
 👍 Deploy a fully fledged *human-in-the-loop* validation UI with one click <br />